octoblu/node-meshblu-socket.io/README.md

 ## Event: "notReady"

+The `notReady` event is emitted when certain things go wrong.
+These include emitting invalid authentication information in response to the `identify` challenge.

 * `response` Response of a failed authentication attempt.
   * `uuid` UUID of the device the connection attempted to authenticated as.
   * `token` Plain-text token of the device the connection attempted to authenticate as.
 The `token` is passed through by the API so that it can be returned here, it is never stored as plain text by Meshblu.